 Calibration of AC voltmeter and AC ammeter.

-Calibration is the process of checking the accuracy of an instrument or measurement system by comparing its readings with a known, reference standard.
-In other words, calibration verifies the correctness of the instrument by comparing its output to the reference value.
-It helps identify any errors in the instrument’s readings and allows for adjustments to ensure the instrument provides accurate and ideal measurements.
+Calibration is the objectives of determining the accuracy of an instrument or measurement system by comparing its readings with those of a known, standard reference.
+If any deviation is observed, adjustments are made to ensure the instrument provides accurate and reliable measurements.

 where,